Tuesday, October 28, 2025

 9. Pray for Souls in Purgatory everyday.

-10. Daily Visit the Blessed Sacrament.
+10. Daily Visit Jesus Blessed Sacrament by stopping by the church.
 “Kneeling in the presence of Jesus with eyes fixed on the Tabernacle, sure that He is looking at us, let us for a few minutes repeat some little prayer like these, “My Jesus, give me a happy death.”

 11. Wear the Brown Scapular.
 (Three conditions: practice chastity, wear the scapular, daily recite the Rosary) The scapular has two promises.
 First, “Whoever dies wearing this scapular shall not suffer eternal fire”. “and the Sabbatine privilege, “I, the Mother of Grace, shall descend on the Saturday after their death, and whomsoever, I shall find in Purgatory, I shall free.”

-12. Indulgence– There are two kinds of indulgences, partial and plenary.
+12. Indulgence There are two kinds of indulgences, partial and plenary.
 They can be either offered for our self or a soul in purgatory.
+During the Jubilee Year of Hope, we can gain a plenary indulgence for our self and also for a soul in purgatory.
 (Requirements: Confession 8 days before or after.
 Receive Holy Communion.
 Pray for Our Father, Hail Mary for the Pope.
-One must be free from all attachment to sin) Here are some ways to gain a Plenary Indulgence: Visit Blessed Sacrament for at least 30 min.
+One must be free from all attachment to sin) To Gain a Plenary Indulgence, you can do any of these, visit Blessed Sacrament for at least 30 min.
 Read Scripture for 30 min.
 Make the Way of the Cross.
 Recite the Rosary in Church or in a group or as a family.

 We can also offer up our Holy Communions for particular souls.
 We can pray personal prayers for them, especially the rosary.
 We can also offer up our works, sacrifices and sufferings for particular souls.
 We can also obtain indulgences for them as well.
-The ancient practice of sprinkling holy water to relieve their suffering is noteworthy as well.
+The ancient practice of sprinkling holy water on their graves or wherever we are to relieve their suffering.

 No comments: